code-423n4/2023-07-lens/README.md

 - Starts July 17, 2023 20:00 UTC
 - Ends July 31, 2023 20:00 UTC

-**Please note that for this contest, gas optimizations are out of scope.
+**Please note that for this contest, gas optimizations AND Analysis Reports are both out of scope.
 The Lens Protocol team will not be awarding prize funds for gas-specific submissions.**

 ## Automated Findings / Publicly Known Issues